ZeroCool940711/new-frontera/docs/source/topics/quick-start-single.rst

 Here are the options you would need to redefine when running in single process mode the crawler configured for distributed mode::

-    # these two parameters are pointing Frontera that it will run locally
+    # these two parameters are pointing new_frontera that it will run locally

     SPIDER_FEED_PARTITIONS = 1
     SPIDER_LOG_PARTITIONS = 1